bhauman/react-native-figwheel-bridge/README.md

 Enables React Native projects written in ClojureScript to use Figwheel's live reloading and REPL.

-## State of this library

-> This library is intended to only replace the functionality
-> provided by the `figwheel-bridge.js` file in re-natal

-This library is going to change.
-I'm using it as a base to understand the issues when integrating ClojureScript tooling with React Native tooling.

 The things discovered here will inform changes to Figwheel-main and perhaps the ClojureScript compiler.